otonashi-labs/chatgpt-wrapped/README.md

 *   **Quality Metrics**: 8+ numerical scores measuring engagement and response quality.
 *   **Dynamics**: Tone, mood, and flow patterns.

+For a full explanation of the extraction logic and available fields, see [`metadater/prompt.md`](metadater/prompt.md) and the taxonomy in [`metadater/config.py`](metadater/config.py).

+> **Note**: Improving this metadata layer is a **hot area for future work**.
+I am actively looking for ways to make indexing better and to help important conversations surface more effectively.
+Feedback and wild ideas are very welcome!

 **Example LLM Metadata (llm_meta)**:
 ```json
 {